 B) Externally focused business plan

-Let’s discuss about these two types in detail.
+Let’s discuss these two types in detail.

 1. Internally Focused Business Plan